domsteil/sgxjvm-public/docs/source/writing-an-enclavelet.rst

 The client app will connect to the host server, perform the remote attestation protocol, compare the measurement against a set of known-good measurements, then encrypt and provision secrets.

-In this tutorial we will:

-* Learn how enclavelets use handler trees to abstract communication.
-* Study the source of the *random number generator* enclavelet.
-This is a hello world style application for SGX.

 .. toctree::